webdriverio/webdriverio/packages/wdio-cucumber-framework/README.md

 Type: `Boolean`<br />
 Default: `false`

+***Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself***<br/>

 ### ignoreUndefinedDefinitions
-**Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself** Treat undefined definitions as warnings.
+Treat undefined definitions as warnings.

 Type: `Boolean`<br />
 Default: `false`

+***Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself***<br/>

 ### failAmbiguousDefinitions
-**Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself** Treat ambiguous definitions as errors.
+Treat ambiguous definitions as errors.

 Type: `Boolean`<br />
 Default: `false`

+***Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself***<br/>

+### tagExpression
+Only execute the features or scenarios with tags matching the expression.
+Note that untagged features will still spawn a Selenium session (see issue [webdriverio/webdriverio#1247](https://github.com/webdriverio/webdriverio/issues/1247)).
+Please see the [Cucumber documentation](https://docs.cucumber.io/cucumber/api/#tag-expressions) for more details.
+If passing as a command-line argument, compound expressions may need to be enclosed in three sets of double quotes if WebdriverIO is invoked using `npx` on Windows.

+E.g.: `npx wdio wdio.config.js --cucumberOpts.tagExpression """@Smoke and not @Pending"""`

+Type: `String`<br />
+Default: ``

+***Please note that this option would be deprecated in future.
+Use [`tags`](#tags) config property instead***

 ----